Sempi23/Osteoporosis-ML/README.md

 - Hyperband:

 A more efficient hyperparameter optimization method that uses adaptive resource allocation and early stopping to identify promising configurations quickly.
 It can significantly reduce computation time compared to traditional methods.

-Feature Engineering
+- Feature Selection:

-Feature Selection: Identify and retain only the most relevant features, possibly through techniques like Recursive Feature Elimination (RFE) or Lasso Regularization.
+ Identify and retain only the most relevant features, possibly through techniques like Recursive Feature Elimination (RFE) or Lasso Regularization.
 Reducing the dimensionality of the data can enhance model performance and reduce overfitting.

-Feature Scaling and Normalization: Ensure that all features are on a similar scale to prevent the model from being biased toward features with larger magnitudes.
+- Feature Scaling and Normalization:

+ Ensure that all features are on a similar scale to prevent the model from being biased toward features with larger magnitudes.
 Techniques like StandardScaler or MinMaxScaler can be employed.

+- Polynomial Features:

-Polynomial Features: Generate interaction terms or polynomial terms of features to capture non-linear relationships within the data that the model might miss with the original features.
+Generate interaction terms or polynomial terms of features to capture non-linear relationships within the data that the model might miss with the original features.
 Algorithmic Alternatives

 - Gradient Boosting Machines (GBM):